Get the Data

 Centrally located, Chicago provides easy access to the world.
 The city has 1,400 daily departures to more than 200 cities worldwide, and serves as a hub for six of the nation's seven Class I North American railroads, as well as six major U.S. Interstates.

-Chicago has one of the world's largest and most diversified economies, with nearly 4.3 million employees and a gross regional product of $500 billion.
+Chicago has one of the world's largest and most diversified economies, with more than four million employees and an annual gross regional product (GRP) of over $500 billion.
 It is an efficient economic powerhouse that is home to more than 400 major corporate headquarters, including 29 Fortune 500 headquarters.